Argentina beats Venezuela, faces Brazil in Copa América semi

-RIO DE JANEIRO (AP) — Argentina beat Venezuela 2-0 on Friday and will face Brazil in the Copa América semifinals.
+RIO DE JANEIRO (AP) — Lionel Messi was shackled and yet Argentina flourished to beat Venezuela 2-0 on Friday and set up a Copa América semifinal against Brazil.

-Lionel Messi failed to impress against Venezuela but Argentina gave its most solid performance in four matches
+Marked closely by Venezuelan defenders, Messi failed to impress at Maracanã Stadium, but his teammates took advantage to give their most solid performance in four matches.

 Brazil and Argentina will face off on Tuesday at Belo Horizonte’s Mineirão Stadium.
-The Brazilians advanced on Thursday after beating Paraguay on penalties after a goal less draw in Porto Alegre.
+The Brazilians advanced on Thursday after beating Paraguay on penalties.

-Brazilian and Argentine fans at Maracanã Stadium hinted at how intense the atmosphere will be on Tuesday.
+The nearly 50,000 Brazilian and Argentine fans at Maracanã hinted at how intense the atmosphere will be on Tuesday.
 The Brazilians jokingly sang about Messi’s lack of titles for his national team, while Argentines poked fun by singing Diego Maradona is better than Pelé.

+“We have to play in the same way we have, and not thinking it is our archrival,” Argentina coach Lionel Scaloni said about the upcoming clash.
+“It will be a match for the people of football to live.
+Not as much for us on the bench.”

-Striker Lautaro Martínez scored from a back heel kick after 10 minutes, deflecting a shot by Sergio Agüero from the edge of the box.
+Striker Lautaro Martínez, who was chosen man of the match, scored from a back heel kick after 10 minutes, deflecting a shot by Sergio Agüero from the edge of the box.

 Another blocked shot by Agüero led to midfielder Giovani Lo Celso doubling the lead in the 74th.

-Lo Celso, who entered just a few minutes before, just pushed the ball into the empty net to seal Argentina’s win in front of 50,000 fans.
+Lo Celso, who entered just a few minutes before, just pushed the ball into the empty net to seal Argentina’s win.

 “Brazil will be a very tough rival, and that isn’t only because they will play at home,” Lautaro said.